 Smoking decisions Has the individual been offered advice and / or support about smoking cessation?
-YES NO dividual experience any cog circle related impairment nitive impairment?
-YES NO 0 Memory Visual Processing Body Awareness Communicati on No concordanc e with care and advice Decision Making Awareness of hazards f Other - 1.2 Is the indivismoking? dual able to understand and I communicate the fire risks associated d with ornorang.
-YES NO apron or using fire retardant products; risk of ignition; ability to extinguish)?
+YES NO

-NO
+1. COGNITION A AND CAPACITY dividual experience any cog circle related impairment nitive impairment?
+YES N 0 Memory Visual Processing Body Awareness Communicat ion No concordance e with care and advice Decision Making Awareness of hazards of Other - dual able to understand and I communicate the fire risks associate d with smoking?
+YES NO informed decision ny concerns that the individuon on any of the fire risks as fire retardant products; risk ssociated with smoking g (e.g. not weari YES NO